 Update on the effects of London cycle lanes.

-In this JPG the cycle lane is to the left of the forward movement of traffic at present it appears to be sparsely populated with cyclists.
+In this display the cycle lane is to the left of the forward movement of traffic at present it appears to be sparsely populated with cyclists.

 The road is an important East-West thoroughfare through central London, public opinion at the moment varies immensely as to the use of the lanes outside of peak periods.